jackcobb01/jackcobb01.github.io/personal-website/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+This is the command to run when the changes commited to the GitHub repository need to be deployed to the site.

+This will update the remote gh-pages branch on the repository to accomplish the deployment.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**